Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 **Skeleton**

 The wireframe was made in Balsamiq.
 I was able to create a first draft of what I wanted my Portfolio Website to look like.
-Along the way of making my website I discovered that some features I made in my wireframe were not functional or difficult to create.
+Along the way of building my website I discovered that some features I made in my wireframe were not functional or difficult to create.

 So my website has not become exactly like the wireframe I created.
 The features that has changed are explained here: